 2) The transcript will show a “W” for withdrawal.
 There will be no grade penalty.

 3) The transcript will show a grade of F.

 Your high school may also have policies that apply if you decide to drop a course.

 How do I decided which class/es to take?

 Southwestern Community College is a great to place start your college education.
 Articulation agreements are in place with most state and area colleges and universities; however, plan ahead to know precisely how and which courses are meant for transfer.
 Talk to your high school guidance counselor or a SWCC admissions representative for more information.
 Or, check out the Transfer in Iowa Web site if you are planning to attend any of Iowa’s community colleges or regent universities.

 What help is available to students after they enroll at SWCC?

 Once students begin classes through SWCC, they are considered a SWCC student and eligible for all services provided to all other students.
-There are many benefits, including accommodations for students with special needs, student e-mail, a student ID card, discounts at area businesses, and access to computers Monday through Friday and Sunday evenings.
+There are many benefits, including accommodations for students with special needs, student e-mail, a student ID card, discounts at area businesses, and access to computers Monday through Friday.

 When and where do I pick up my textbook(s)?

 For students enrolled in online courses or face-to-face courses at the SWCC Creston campus, Osceola Center, or Red Oak Center, textbooks are shipped from the SWCC Bookstore to your high school about one week before classes begin.
 Please check with your guidance counselor to obtain your textbook.
 If you are enrolled in a SWCC course that is taught at your high school, your textbook will be handed out the first day of classes.